Sandylee33/FindTheMostCommonStringInAList/README.md

 It may cause a little bit of performance problem.
 Don't call the function every frame.
 Use it only when neccessary.

+If you have any questions, feel free to contact me at lihaoyu2678@gmail.com.
+I would be glad to help you.